Decoupling local classicality from classical explainability: A noncontextual model for bilocal classical theory and a locally-classical but contextual theory: Consistency checks proofs

 Similarly, using $\mu$ in the form it appears in~\eqref{comp-atomic-mu}, along with the above result, ensures that diagram preservation holds for the sequential composition of atomic transformations when systems are composite.
 Hence, diagram preservation also holds for the sequential composition of arbitrary transformations when systems are composite.

 For parallel composition, first we can rewrite parallel composition of two arbitrary transformations as

 where we used diagram preservation for sequential composition.
-In order to preserve parallel composition, one must have
+If one has

-Hence, to verify the above equality, we must check diagram preservation for an arbitrary bipartite system where one subsystem undergoes a transformation while the other remains unchanged, while also verifying the swap preservation.
-For the former, since the transformation in question can be rewritten as a conical combination of normalised atomic transformations, and given the linearity of the ontological model, it suffices to check whether one has diagram preservation for
+Then diagram preservation holds for parallel composition.
+Hence, to verify the above equality, we must check diagram preservation for an arbitrary bipartite system in which one subsystem undergoes a transformation and the other remains unchanged, while also verifying preservation of the swap between subsystems and of the identity on each subsystem.

+Since the transformation in question can be rewritten as a conical combination of normalised atomic transformations, and since the ontological model is linear, it suffices to check diagram preservation for normalised atomic transformations.

 For every system $n_1$, $n_2$, $m$, and for every $1\leq i_0 \leq n_1$, $1\leq l \leq n_2$, $\sigma\in\lbrace 0,1\rbrace$.
 To verify this, one can write

 which is the conical combination of normalised atomic transformations for the transformation on the left-hand side of the equation above.
 Applying the left-hand side to an arbitrary pure tripartite state with the ancillary system $E$ gives